Highway 190 reopened after commercial fire in Hammond

 HAMMOND — The commercial structure fire in Hammond has been extinguished following a temporary closure westbound on Highway 190.

-Officials say the fire has been extinguished and no injuries have been reported.
+Officials say the fire is under investigation and no injuries have been reported.

-Firefighters and other personnel from Natalbany, Albany, Independence, Ponchatoula, Livingston, 8th Ward and Tangipahoa assisted in extinguishing the fire.
+Firefighters and other personnel from Natalbany, Albany, Independence, Ponchatoula, Livingston, 8th Ward and Tangipahoa assisted in extinguishing the fire which took around two hours.

 Trending News